 Accept you may be on a different path

-I will give you an example.
+I’ll give you an example.
 You might be rushing to walk down the aisle and be like all of your married friends.
 I hate to break the news to you but not everyone gets married.
-Not everyone has children, not everyone meets their soul mate.
-I am not trying to bust anyone’s bubble here but sometimes these big ticket items that society seems to think should happen to everyone – just don’t.
+Not everyone has children, and not everyone meets their soul mate.
+I’m not trying to burst anyone’s bubble here but sometimes these big-ticket items that society seems to think should happen to everyone – just don’t.

 Your turn may ultimately come, but it may not be in the form you expected.